chougule05/Pizza_Sales-MYSQL-POWERBI/README.md

 5. Total Pizzas Sold by Pizza Category: Create a funnel chart that presents the total number of pizzas sold for each pizza category.
 This chart will allow us to compare the sales performance of different pizza category
 6. Top 5 Best Sellers by Revenue, Total Quality and Total Orders: Create bar chart highlighting the top 5 best-selling pizzas based on revenue, total quality and total orders.
 This chart will help us identify the most popular pizza option.
 7. Bottom 5 Worst Sellers by Revenue, Total Quality and Total Orders: Create bar chart highlighting the Bottom 5 worst-selling pizzas based on revenue, total quality and total orders.
 This chart will help us identify the underperforming of less popular pizza option.

+## Benefits:
+This project will help the pizza company understand its sales trends, customer preferences, and areas for improvement.
+It will enable data-driven decision-making to drive business growth and customer satisfaction.